Julien-Fischer/cmd-mkf/README.md

   -e, --extension=extension       Specify the desired extension (no extension by default) -o, --open[=software]           Automatically opens the file upon generation using default or specified software.
   -t, --time                      Uses a datetime prefix instead of a date prefix.
-  -T, --template=[template_name]  Initializes the file using the specified template
+  -T, --template=template_name    Initializes the file using the specified template

 Information output: